Agentflow (Python library)¶

 π§ͺ Minimal example: React agent with tool calling¶

-This example demonstrates a React (Reason + Act) agent that can use tools to answer questions.
+This example demonstrates a React (Reason + Act) agent using the Agent classβa high-level abstraction that eliminates boilerplate while maintaining full flexibility.
 The agent decides when to use tools based on the user's query and iterates until it has enough information to provide a complete answer.

 from agentflow.checkpointer import InMemoryCheckpointer